gpestana/p2psec/README.md

-## p2p security
+## p2p and security

-Research on P2P security
+Research notes on decentralized security and privacy